-\textbf{Impact of the Number of Iterations for Point-wise Alignment.} Identifying an optimal balance between accuracy and computational efficiency requires careful selection of iteration counts during training and inference.
-Specifically, the training iterations refer to the number of times the GeoTransformer weights are updated during training, while the inference iterations indicate the number of GeoTransformer iterations during inference.
+To achieve precise object pose estimation, it is essential to perform point-wise iterative alignment of the reference and query point clouds.
+Identifying an optimal balance between accuracy and computational efficiency requires careful selection of iteration counts during training and inference.
+The training iterations refer to the number of times the GeoTransformer weights are updated during training (\emph{i.e.}, $K$ in Eq.~(\ref{equation8})), while the inference iterations indicate the number of GeoTransformer iterations during inference.
 If the inference iterations exceed the training iterations, the difference represents how many times the last GeoTransformer weights from training are repeatedly applied.
 The results, summarized in Tab. \ref{label4}, reveal a trade-off among accuracy, speed, and model complexity.
-Based on these findings, we select 2 training and 3 inference iterations as the optimal configuration to achieve the best balance.

-\textbf{Impact of Random Reference View Selection.} We study the impact of our random reference view selection manner (see Sec. \ref{Initialization} for details) on the 6D pose estimation performance.
-Experimental results in Tab. \ref{label7} show that SinRef-6D is highly robust to random reference view.
+As shown in the first row, using a single GeoTransformer for all alignment iterations leads to degraded performance in later refinement stages.
+We attribute this to a distribution mismatch between the training data, which is dominated by large pose discrepancies, and the inputs encountered during refinement, where the alignment error is much smaller.
+This observation motivates the use of a separate refinement model specialized for local alignment.
+Alternative designs, such as conditioning a single alignment model on the iteration index or estimated pose discrepancy, or adopting mixture-of-experts or curriculum learning strategies to handle different alignment regimes, could potentially address this dynamic range challenge and be explored in future work.
+Based on these ablations, we select 2 training and 3 inference iterations as the optimal configuration to achieve the best balance.